coffee-cup/experiments/README.md

 # e.

-This is the code for [jakerunzer.xyz](http://jakerunzer.xyz).
-It is written in [Elm](http://elm-lang.org/) and also serves as a nice Elm + Webpack template.

 This is the code for my experiments site.
 The website is self is made with [Elm](http://elm-lang.org/).
-The experiments with [p5js](https://p5js.org/)
+The experiments with [p5js](https://p5js.org/).

 ## Development ✨